 Each year, about 25 Southwestern students attend and make presentations at key conferences in their areas of study.
 Due to limited funding, travel expenses are not covered for all students, nor is travel covered for any international conferences.
 A $4,000 gift would typically fund either all annual international travel for student conferences or the domestic travel expenses for eight students per year.

-Internships allow students to gain insight on their career paths, test different work environments, shape and grow their professional networks, and develop the essential skill sets to thrive in the professional arena.
+Internships allow students to gain insight into their career paths, test different work environments, shape and grow their professional networks, and develop the essential skill sets to thrive in the professional arena.
 The value of Southwestern’s distinguished liberal arts education, coupled with practical, hands-on experience obtained through an internship, can give our students a significant advantage as they enter the workforce.